IMPORTANT: Overnight Street Parking is NOT PERMITTED

 3. Low voltage can be more easily repaired part by part if needed but does require a single low voltage landscaping wire.

-4. Solar is is simple as removing the old lamp and replacing with new solar lamp.
+4. Solar is simple.
+Remove the old gas lamp and replace it with a new solar lamp.
 No wires are involved.

 5. Low Voltage Maintenance - The low voltage electrical system just needs the LEDs replaced every few years (generally 4 to 6) and a photocell that might need replacement every couple of years.
 The glass is also replaceable if needed.

 6. Solar Maintenance - replace the battery every 2-3 years and maybe the LED brick at some point within the 10-year period.
 Other components that may need to be replaced are generally the charge controller and solar panel.
-No replacement glass is available.
+No replacement glass is available with solar.
 If any glass breaks, you must get a new unit.

 • Home